-Since 2013, Goforth Trade Advisors has been engaged by a wide range of organizations to provide strategic solutions to resolve critical and sensitive export control matters, which have included:
+Since 2013, Goforth Trade Advisors has been engaged by more than 200 companies, from defense primes to startup businesses, to provide strategic solutions to resolve critical and sensitive export control, sanctions and CFIUS matters, which have included:

 - Designed a scalable, high-confidence, enterprise-wide jurisdiction and classification system (including policies and procedures) for a major defense prime with multiple business units that can address previous and future regulatory requirements.

-- Advised a major U.S. defense company on its compliance with consent agreement requirements and engagement with managing and negotiating the terms with the government.
+- Advised a number of U.S. defense companies on their compliance with consent agreement requirements and engagement with managing and negotiating the terms with the government.